-SUETRI-A is a university-industry consortium focused on education and cross-cutting research to enable the energy transition.
+SUETRI-A is an industrial affiliates program (which may be referred to as university-industry consortium at other universities) focused on education and cross-cutting research to enable the energy transition.
 The SUETRI-A mission is twofold.
 First, the next generation of energy science engineers are educated and trained.
 They are a primary mode of knowledge transfer.
-Second, we conduct a spectrum of research relevant to the transition to net-zero energy technologies with a particular focus on subsurface engineering.
-We believe that the subsurface will play a significant role in our transition to net-zero emissions technologies by providing pore space for storage of carbon dioxide, hydrogen, and/or compressed air.
+Second, we conduct a spectrum of research relevant to the transition to lower-carbon energy technologies with a particular focus on subsurface engineering.
+We believe that the subsurface will play a significant role in the energy transition by providing pore space for storage of carbon dioxide, hydrogen, and/or compressed air.
 Likewise, subsurface energy resources such as natural gas will continue to be critical to the energy system and the impact of such resources will decrease over time with improved production practices, minimization of leaks, and capture & storage of resulting carbon dioxide.
-Our spectrum of research includes the reservoir engineering of storage formations (CO2 & H2), chemical and mechanical durability of formation seals, mechanical response of geological formations undergoing injection, and utilization of carbon dioxide in the upstream value chain including enhanced recovery.
-A suite of imaging, simulation, and machine learning approaches are employed.
+Our spectrum of research includes the reservoir engineering of storage formations (CO2 & H2), chemical and mechanical durability of formation seals, mechanical response of geological formations undergoing injection, and utilization of carbon dioxide in the upstream value chain.
+A suite of imaging, simulation, and machine learning approaches are employed throughout our work.
 Our research has impact across near-, mid-, and long-term time frames.

 Tony Kovscek is a Professor of Energy Science and Engineering, senior fellow with the Precourt Institute for Energy, and has directed SUETRI-A since 1996.